 - If the check is returned due to non-sufficient funds or an ‘account closed,’ the recipient will be charged the check amount and a $25 returned check fee.

 Incoming Wire Transfers

 The University receives electronic funds in the form of wire transfers or ACH payments (automated clearing house) for tuition, outstanding invoices, state appropriation, and other departmental activities such as conferences, testing, and rentals.

-The Manager of Banking Operations provides the bank information required for an incoming electronic transfer.
+Financial Services and Operations provides the bank information required for an incoming electronic transfer.
 If a department is expecting an incoming wire transfer or ACH payment, contact Financial Services and Operations to ensure the funds are correctly deposited upon receipt.